johnsonandjohnson/Bodiless-JS/packages/vital-navigation/doc/SubMenu.md

 From a Site Builder perspective, Vital Sub-Menu is comprised of a token collection (`vitalSubMenu`) that can be appended directly to menus, without providing a Sub-Menu clean component.
-You can use the base Vital Sub-Menu token (`vitalSubMenu.Base`) as it is, or you can recompose it to meet your site's requirements.
+You can use the default Vital Sub-Menu token (`vitalSubMenu.Default`) as it is, or you can recompose it to meet your site's requirements.

 Some recomposed tokens are already provided for Vital, such as: